There's a lot of money floating around the home improvement industry.

 1. Local SEO

-There are small, simple steps any home improvement marketer can take to improve their search presence, says Silverback's Sr. SEO Technical Expert Carly Sila.
+There are small, simple steps any home improvement marketer can take to improve their search presence.

 2. Technical strength

-Allowing your website to be found in organic search is absolutely crucial, obviously.
-Priming that machine to be included in Google's growing menagerie of SERP Features — the maps, Knowledge Boxes, Featured Snippets, social feeds, GMB listings, etc. (there's nearly 20 and counting!) is the new challenge.
+Optimizing your website for organic search is crucial.
+Priming that machine to be included in Google's growing menagerie of SERP Features — the maps, Knowledge Boxes, Featured Snippets, social feeds, GMB listings, etc., is the new challenge.

 It all starts with a solid technical base.